EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/08_testing_integration.md

   spied action — then test the store on its own with `setActivePinia`
 - Write a Cypress e2e: login with `cy.session`, add an item, check out — with `cy.intercept` stubs and a custom `getByTestId` command
+- **Bonus** — port that same spec to Playwright and compare what each one tells you when it fails

 <style>
 /* The `cover` layout sets color: white; inline code would inherit it and become unreadable on the theme's light-grey chip background. */ :not(pre) > code {
   color: #000;
+}
+ul {
+  font-size: 0.92em;
 }
 </style>